alex-alk/Dosar/README.md

 >ng build --base-href // for routing
 ---------------------------
 How to make a migration file:
-- in scripts/migrations run:
+- in scripts run:
 >java Migrate make create_someting_table

 - edit the file created and:
->compile-all.sh
+>compile-all.bat

->java Migrate migrate
+>migrate.sh